Valli Kemp

-Valli Kemp (born 19 November 1950) is an Australian former model, actress fashion designer, painter, teacher and beauty pageant titleholder.
+Valli Kemp (born 19 November 1950) is an Australian former model, actress, fashion designer, painter, teacher and beauty pageant titleholder.
 She is best known for her involvement in several high-profile beauty contests in the early 1970s, and for her role in the cult 1972 horror film Dr. Phibes Rises Again, in which she appeared opposite Vincent Price as the murderous doctor's silent assistant and accomplice, Vulnavia.

 Early life

-By her own account, Valli Kemp was born in Kenya to British parents.
-During the Mau Mau Uprising of the 1950s, Kemp's father "lost everything" (as she later put it) and the family, including seven-year-old Kemp, relocated to London.
-Kemp and her parents subsequently migrated to Australia when she was twelve years old, although her older brother George (eight years her senior) remained in England.
+By her own account, Valli Kemp was born in Kenya to British parents. and grew up as a tomboy running wild with her African mates in the jungles of Molo, Kenya, "land of the trees."
+She also lived in Nairobi until the Mau Mau Uprising of the 1950s, in which Kemp's father "lost everything" (as she later put it) and the family, including seven-year-old Kemp, relocated to London in 1957.

+Kemp and her parents subsequently emigrated to Australia in 1962 when she was twelve years old, although her older brother George (eight years her senior) remained in England.
 The family settled in Sydney.
 Kemp, who had become interested in art while still a young child in Africa, left school at the age of fourteen and gained a position with Berlei Ltd, a prominent and long-established Australian firm of brassiere and corset manufacturers, where she worked on poster design and window dressing.